-For English speakers, DuoLingo currently offers 18 full courses, 3 that are in beta, and 6 that are “hatching” (on their way to an upcoming rollout).
+For English speakers, DuoLingo currently offers 28 full courses, 4 that are in beta, and 1 that is“hatching” (on their way to an upcoming rollout).
 Lessons are based on speaking, listening, translation, and multiple choice challenges, which are graded in real-time.
 The gaming aspect is in full swing as users earn feedback and points based on optimal performance.
 This platform constantly measures success and returns often to content the user finds difficult.

 Another perk within the app is the new “Bots” interface.
 This allows users to “practice without pressure” by using AI bots as virtual language tutors.
 These bots react differently to thousands of possible conversational exchanges in an online chat format.
 All this in a free app?
 Yes, please!

 Within each course, users can start as a beginner or test out of lower levels if they’re more proficient.
 More awesomeness?
 Right off the bat, DuoLingo also asks users to set a goal for the amount of time they aim to spend learning each day – aka motivation (an area where many users drop the ball)!
 The program has also introduced study reminders, a great little “streak” component, and an activity timeline that lets users visualize their achievements.